mParticle/docs/src/pages/developers/sdk/web/location/index.md

 1. You can call the `startTrackingLocation` method and let the mParticle SDK collect and update location information for you.
 Remember to call `stopTrackingLocation` when you no longer need to track location
 2. Set the `location` property directly.
 In this case you are responsible for maintaining `location` updated and setting it to `nil/null` when no longer needed

 The `startTrackingLocation()` initializes HTML 5 Location Tracking.
 The user will be prompted to allow access to location.
 The mParticle SDK will then start listening to the location events.
-Thereafter, the location will be appended to events are sent to the mParticle servers.
+Thereafter, the location will be appended to events sent to the mParticle servers.

 ~~~javascript
 //start tracking location